steveseguin/powerpoint_remote/README.md

 I've only tested this with Windows 11 currently; Apple/Linux users will likely have to tweak the guide as needed.

+The AutoHotKey script can be modified to work with other apps, not just PowerPoint.
+I'll add more apps as they are requested.

 ## Basic setup for the host system

 The host system is what is running the desktop version of Power Point.